Click to toggle navigation menu.

 Prior known incidents

 A cyber policy covers incidents that occur during the policy period.
-If a breach happened before your coverage began, or if you knew about a vulnerability or an active attack at the time you applied for coverage, claims related to that incident will be excluded.
+If a breach happened before your coverage began, or if you knew about a vulnerability or an active attack at the time you applied, claims related to that incident will be excluded.
 This is why the retroactive date in your policy matters more than most buyers realize.
 Our post on the retroactive date in cyber insurance explains how this works and why a gap in coverage history creates real risk.

 Infrastructure and physical damage